-Commercial Vehicle Accident Lawyers in Austin
+Commercial Vehicle Accident Lawyer in Austin

 Accidents involving commercial vehicles comprise a surprisingly large percentage of auto accidents in the United States and have the capability of being far more catastrophic than the average automobile accident.
 Commercial vehicles are larger, heavier and often do not have the braking or stopping ability that smaller vehicles do.
 They also tend to have much larger blind spots and handle some roadway maneuvers (like turns) much differently than a compact car or sedan.